Eduardo Núñez: Boston Red Sox

 Núñez was the Opening Day starting second baseman for the 2019 Red Sox, as Dustin Pedroia began the season on the injured list.
 On April 5, Núñez made his major league pitching debut, allowing one run in an inning of relief during a 15–8 loss to the Arizona Diamondbacks.
 He was placed on the injured list, effective April 18, due to a mid-back strain.
 On April 29, Núñez was sent on a rehabilitation assignment with the Triple-A Pawtucket Red Sox, and he was activated on May 4.
 Núñez was designated for assignment on July 15, and released on July 20.
 With the Red Sox in 2019, Núñez appeared in 60 games, batting .228 with two home runs and 20 RBIs.

 New York Mets

 On January 25, 2020, Núñez signed a minor league deal with the New York Mets.
 Núñez made the Opening Day roster for the Mets.
 In a late July game, Núñez suffered a left knee contusion and was placed on the injured list on July 30.
 He became a free agent after the season.

 Fubon Guardians

-On April 6, 2021, Núñez signed with the Fubon Guardians of Taiwan's Chinese Professional Baseball League (CPBL).
-Núñez played in 7 games for Fubon, going 8-for-25 with 1 home run and 5 RBI.
+On April 6, 2021, Núñez signed with the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
+Núñez played in seven games for Fubon, going 8-for-25 with one home run and five RBI.
 Núñez was released by the Guardians on September 29.

 On October 20, 2022, Núñez announced his retirement from professional baseball.